TulipSMP/tulipsmp.github.io/docs/spawn.md

 # Spawn Building

+> Note: this page is now useless, season 1 spawn has been built!

 Let's build spawn!
 Here are the technical requirements:
 - Be easy to navigate
 - Have a place for the shopkeeper to stand to sell shopkeepers